 - In a large mixing bowl, whisk together cricket flour, all-purpose flour, sugar, baking powder, baking soda, and salt until evenly combined.

-- Pour the wet mixture into the dry ingredients, stirring gently but thoroughly until just combined-avoid overmixing to keep muffins tender.
+- Pour the wet mixture into the dry ingredients, stirring gently but thoroughly until just combined.
+Avoid overmixing to keep muffins tender.

 Tips for Success